18kimn/revisiting-dubois/content/proposal.md

 pie chart and an iconic spiral graph.
 Others have created a ggplot2 theme with a Du Bois-style color palette, viewable [here](https://github.com/vladmedenica/themedubois).
-My contribution to this project would be to extend these to include Du Bois' wrapped bar chart (42), scalable map, woven bar chart (41), spike-embedded circle chart (44), meandering spiral chart (40), "mountain peak" chart (52), and bidirectional bar chart (163).
-Also, while most discussion around Du Bois' "data portraits" have revolved around his work for the 1900 Paris Exposition, my work will also incorporate his graphics from other seminal works including _The Philadelphia Negro_, _Black Reconstruction_, _Color and Democracy_, and _The World and Africa_ in the package.
+My contribution to this project would be to extend these to include Du Bois' wrapped bar chart, scalable map, woven bar chart, spike-embedded circle chart, meandering spiral chart, "mountain peak" chart, and bidirectional bar chart.[@amherstBoisDataPortraits2018: 41, 42, 52, 44, 163] Also, while most discussion around Du Bois' "data portraits" have revolved around his work for the 1900 Paris Exposition, my work will also incorporate his graphics from other seminal works including _The Philadelphia Negro_, _Black Reconstruction_, _Color and Democracy_, and _The World and Africa_ in the package.

 The second component of my project will be a website extending Du Bois' explorations into the contemporary era.
 The website will display a series of